ENCODE-DCC/users-meeting-2020-workshop/dev.md

 Click on [IAM](https://console.cloud.google.com/iam-admin/iam?orgonly=true&project=encode-workshop&supportedpurview=organizationId) and click on the `ADD` button on top right.

 Add users' Google account or email address associated with it.
+Give them the followings roles:
-Give them `OS Login` role.
+- `OS Login`
+- `Service Account User`